pinepain/sms-krank/README.md

 TODO
 ----

+- [ ] get rid of configuration magic and make it simple and clear
 - [ ] documentation and examples
 - [ ] unit tests
 - [ ] check gates whether they are alive and credentials are valid